fastify/fastify-bearer-auth/Readme.md

 be ignored.
 * `failSilent`: if set to true and `auth` is specified any error or rejection occurred while calling `auth` will be returned with a 401 status and a invalid authorization header.
-If set to false it will return a 500 status wit the error or the rejection.
+If set to false it will return a 500 status with the error or the rejection.

 The default configuration object is: